ugo-plus/lerobot-robot-ugo-pro/README.md

 - **Telemetry**: `UgoTelemetryClient` binds to `telemetry_port`, decodes CSV packets via `TelemetryParser`, and stores the latest `TelemetryFrame` inside a thread-safe `JointStateBuffer`.
 - **Observation**: `UgoPro.get_observation()` translates the frame into per-joint keys (`joint_<id>.pos_deg`, optional `vel_raw`, `cur_raw`, `target_deg`), VSD metadata, status fields, and camera outputs.
-- **Action**: `UgoFollowerMapper` normalizes leader input into ordered joint targets (applying mirror mode, follower role, and gain), while `UgoCommandClient` builds the MCU CSV (`cmd/id/tar/spd/trq/sync`) and rate-limits to the configured 10 ms cycle.
+- **Action**: `UgoFollowerMapper` normalizes leader input into ordered joint targets (applying mirror mode, follower role, and gain), while `UgoCommandClient` builds the MCU CSV as a single comma-separated target row (no `cmd/id/tar/spd/trq/sync` headers) and rate-limits to the configured 10 ms cycle.
-- **Fail-safe**: If telemetry stalls beyond `timeout_sec`, the follower automatically sends `mode:hold` with the last safe targets so the MCU freezes posture.
+- **Fail-safe**: If telemetry stalls beyond `timeout_sec`, the follower re-sends the last safe targets so the MCU keeps the current posture.

 Refer to `docs/ugo_arm_monitoring_spec.md` for the CSV schema, packet cadence, and vsd metadata semantics.